 Have you been to West Baden Springs Hotel or French Lick Springs Hotel?

 Do you have any historical hotels in your neck of the woods?

-French Lick Resort provided us with a complimentary 2-night stay.
+Big thanks to French Lick Resort for providing us with a complimentary 2-night stay.